Saurav-98/Natours-Landing-Page/README.md

 9 - Animating Button with box-shadow property to make it natural.

 10 - Animating Button using , transform and opacity property on the :hover::After class and added Keyframe to add animation.

+11 - converting all px values to rem.